encode4all/finalProject/docs/project_spec.md

 - As a user, to do this, i want to be able to call the `claimOwnership` function, `claimOwnership(theAnswer, theTokenId)`

-- As an API, we want to hashes `theAnswer` provided by user off chain and calls the contract function `claimOwnership` on the contract
+- As an API, we want to hash `theAnswer` provided by user off chain and calls the contract function `claimOwnership` on the contract

 - As a user, the new address now has ownership of the NFT.